-- Youth Work Ireland will review recommendations for Security and Data Protection in its annual meeting with its IT service providers (currently Definitive Solutions).
+- No trustee, staff member or volunteer is to share Youth Work Ireland sensitive or financial information over social media or anywhere. - Youth Work Ireland will review recommendations for Security and Data Protection in its annual meeting with its IT service providers (currently Definitive Solutions).
 All recommendations of its IT providers will be implemented where practical.
 These recommendations will be used to update this document. - All computers will have active firewalls and antivirus software running.
 All Windows patches (or other operating systems where relevant) will be installed.
 All laptops will also have anti encryption software as well as the above.
 No Windows XP or older machines will be used.
-Every employee must immediately report to both the Head of Clubs and National Programmes and the IT providers, if they notice that there is a problem with security on their computer.
+Every employee must immediately report to both the HOF and the IT providers, if they notice that there is a problem with security on their computer.
 The Data Protection Officer, Line Manager and the CEO must also be informed immediately of any security breached.
-In cases of grave data breached the CEO will inform the Chair and the Board. - Use of home/personal computers/devices for working on Youth Work Ireland projects should be avoided.
-Where this is unavoidable, the device must be encrypted - Where possible all staff should use only Apple mobile devices (currently iPhones and iPads) as these are currently considered most secure.
+In cases of grave data breached the CEO will inform the Chair and the Board. - No Youth Work Ireland data should be saved, stored, shared on non-Youth Work Ireland devices. - Where possible all staff should use only Apple mobile devices (currently iPhones and iPads) as these are currently considered most secure.
 Staff using Android devices for work should not make payments using these devices or transmit information of a sensitive nature.
-Android users should update their device will security software necessary and should only buy Apps from their provider's official store.
+Android users should update their device with security software necessary and should only buy Apps from their provider's official store.
 Please also see above for the policy re phone security and pass codes. - No link on any email (even if it looks like it comes from a reliable source) is to be clicked while working or volunteering for Youth Work Ireland.
-Instead the Youth Work Ireland employee or volunteer is to go directly to the website by "googling".
+Instead, the Youth Work Ireland employee or volunteer is to go directly to the website by "googling".
 No one should use the contact details contained within the email when possible.
-This is particularly important to staff who are paying by credit card or using other electronic means.
-This point needs to be more explicit I think since we have many docs sent to us with links e.g. the DCYA would regularly send e-mails with a link to the latest version of the COVID road map. - Sometimes Trojans can be embedded within otherwise reputable websites.
-Therefore, all staff (but particularly Finance staff and those dealing with sensitive or confidential data) are to avoid using work machines for personal use including visiting websites - Staff are not to use public WiFi for banking or any other business dealing that is likely to be of a sensitive nature.
-Sometimes a staff member must use the WiFi at a conference venue or Hotel as part of their work.
-It is then strongly recommended that they confirm the name of the WiFi network with the venue provider/ hotel reception etc. Staff are to be aware that sometimes fraudsters set up "fake" WiFi's with names such as "Starbucks Free" or "Dublin Bus Free".
-No banking online or transferred of highly confidential or sensitive data is to be transferred over WiFi. - Similarly, members of the public within Dominick Street are only to receive the WiFi password for the Public WiFi and never the staff WiFi.
+This is particularly important to staff who are paying by credit card or using other electronic means. - Sometimes Trojans can be embedded within otherwise reputable websites.
+Therefore, all staff (but particularly Finance staff and those dealing with sensitive or confidential data) are instructed not to use avoid using work machines for personal use including visiting websites. - Staff are not to use public Wi-Fi for banking or any other business dealing that is likely to be of a sensitive nature.
+Sometimes a staff member must use the Wi-Fi at a conference venue or Hotel as part of their work.
+Staff must confirm the name of the Wi-Fi network with the venue provider/ hotel reception etc. Staff are to be aware that sometimes fraudsters set up

+- "fake" WIFI's with names such as "Starbucks Free" or "Dublin Bus Free".
+No banking online or transferred of highly confidential or sensitive data is to be transferred over Wi-Fi. - Similarly, members of the public within Dominick Street are only to receive the Wi-Fi password for the Public Wi-Fi and never the staff Wi-Fi.